This article is part of a larger series on Business Banking.

 Alternatives to Bluevine Business Checking

 Bluevine Business Checking offers a good selection of features and very few fees.
-If your business doesn’t need to deposit cash and doesn’t need traditional branch banks to conduct business, Bluevine is a great option for you to consider.
+If your business doesn’t need to deposit cash and traditional branches to conduct business, Bluevine is a great option.
 It also is a good choice for businesses that may need an unsecured line of credit for working capital and want the convenience of using the same provider for both borrowing and banking.